Anthropology Magazine

 Activities

-• Construct a timeline of Mead’s career, which includes a section in each event that compares society’s expectations of women in her time compared to
+• Construct a timeline of Mead’s career, including a section in each period that compares society’s expectations for women at that time with expectations today.

-• Create a LinkedIn account for Margaret Mead, including three to five jobs, a bio based on your knowledge of her, and career goals, then post at least four times from her perspective.
+• Create a LinkedIn profile for Mead, including three to five jobs, a biography based on your knowledge of her, and career goals, and then post at least four times from her perspective.

-• Write an argumentative essay of five paragraphs that argues for or against the narrative that Mead’s career impacted feminism/intersectionality for the better.
+• Write an argumentative essay of five paragraphs that argues for or against the narrative that Mead’s career positively impacted feminism/intersectionality.

 • Create a meme or a political cartoon that shows the social constructionism that Mead faced in her career.